Boulders (album): Composition

 Boulders is an eccentric album that features tuneful, melodic songs with unusual arrangements.
 An eclectic pop record, it features styles of bluegrass, experimental music, classical music, psychedelia, rock and roll, pastoral folk music, art rock, baroque pop, and country, with elements of jazz and blues.
 The record also features luscious West Coast-style harmonies and instances of studio trickery and surreal humour, embracing what writer Terry Staunton describes as a quaint, curious Englishness.
 The record's lyrics are said to exemplify Wood's combination of "odd imagination and non-sticky sentimentality".
 According to writer Stephen Thomas Erlewine, "Wood has an unerring knack for melodies, whether they're in folk ballads, sweet pop or old-fashioned rock & rollers, yet his brilliance is how he turns the hooks 180 degrees until they're gloriously out of sync with his influences and peers."
 The album occasionally replaces familiar textures with unusual alternatives, for instance the chorus of bass voices making "dywep" sounds instead of a bass guitar.

 "Songs of Praise" features a gospel-style chorus made up of Wood's sped-up, multi-tracked voice overdubs.
 He originally wrote the song for the New Seekers, whose version reached the final six for the British entry to the 1972 Eurovision Song Contest.
 "Wake Up" is about separated lovers, presumably split by oceans, and was compared to the Move song "Curly" in its "uncomplicated pop" sound.
 The song's unusual percussion was provided by Wood splashing his hands rhythmically in two bowls of water, which were mic'ed up in stereo sound.
-"Rock Down Low" is a rocker with breaks and solos, while "Nancy Give Me a Song" is reminiscent of the Move.
+"Rock Down Low" is a rocker with breaks and solos, while "Nancy Sing Me a Song" is reminiscent of the Move.
 "Dear Elaine" is a "semi-classical" experimental pop song reminiscent of Pink Floyd and Queen.
 It features a slow tempo, with Wood singing with acoustic guitar, French horns and bass, alongside sporadic usage of Wood's multitracked choir, in addition to as many overdubbed cellos as was possible.